 “That expected increase in processing performance is at an end,” said DARPA Director Regina E. Dugan.
 “Clock speeds are being limited by power constraints.
 Power efficiency has become the Achilles Heel of increased computational capability.”

 DARPA’s Power Efficiency Revolution for Embedded Computing Technologies (PERFECT) program seeks to improve power efficiency for embedded computer systems, providing more computing per watt of electrical power.
-To increase awareness of this program and attract potential researchers, DARPA has scheduled a Proposers’ Day workshop Feb.
-15 in Arlington, Va.
+To increase awareness of this program and attract potential researchers, DARPA has scheduled a Proposers’ Day workshop on February 15 in Arlington, Va.
 Proposers’ Day details are available through the Special Notice.

 As transistor operating voltages approach logic threshold voltage, device operating characteristics change dramatically, decreasing both reliability and maximum operating frequency.
 Since reliability and operating frequency are critical to its user base, commercial industry has only limited ability to reduce operating voltage to avoid these clock frequency decreases.
 PERFECT seeks revolutionary approaches to processing-power efficiency to overcome these limitations.
 This approach includes near threshold voltage operation and massive heterogeneous processing concurrency, combined with techniques to effectively use the resulting concurrency and tolerate the resulting increased rate of soft errors.